hbctraining/DGE_workshop_salmon/lessons/functional_analysis_2019.md

 ### Visualizing clusterProfiler results
 clusterProfiler has a variety of options for viewing the over-represented GO terms.
 We will explore the dotplot, enrichment plot, and the category netplot.

 The **dotplot** shows the number of genes associated with the first 50 terms (size) and the p-adjusted values for these terms (color).
-This plot displays the top 50 genes by gene ratio (# genes related to GO term / total number of sig genes), not p-adjusted value.
+This plot displays the top 50 GO terms by gene ratio (# genes related to GO term / total number of sig genes), not p-adjusted value.

 ```r
 ## Dotplot